Winter is such a dry season, and the appropriate time to keep the air quality inside of…

 You know that feeling you get when your house is super clean, all the laundry is done and you’ve put away all the clutter?
 It’s amazing right?
 Today I want to share with you how to finally, really, and easily get a super clean kitchen except you don’t have to spend all day scrubbing and it is with all natural cleaners.
 PLUS I have a free kitchen cleaning checklist below this post for you to use, reuse and love!

-I’m joining 26 of my blog friends to bring you 6 days of organizing tips, ideas and inspiration to get 2016 off with a bang.
+I’m joining 26 of my blog friends to bring you 6 days of organizing tips, ideas and inspiration.
 We’ve got ideas for the kitchen, pantry, teen room, laundry room and more to help you finally get your ship into shape and enjoy the spaces you live in.

 I’m sharing 8 steps for how to really clean your kitchen.
 Ahh, the kitchen.
 The work horse of the home right?

 I’m in the kitchen 80% of the day, I’m sure of it.
-These days Cora is crawling all over the floor so it needs to be washed often and without chemicals.
+My kids play, crawl, lay, and do all kinds of things all over the floor so it needs to be washed often and without chemicals.

 Which is why it feels so good to give it a deep clean every once in a while.
 Monthly, weekly if that’s your thing, whatever works for you.

 I scanned the room and thought of everything I could to come up with the most-simple, NATURAL, get-things-shiny to do list for cleaning the kitchen and here it is.
 And there’s a free printable at the end of this post for you too!
 So grab that and start your year off right with a squeaky clean gathering spot.
 After all, everyone always hangs out in the kitchen right?